mne-tools/mne-cpp/README.rst

     qmake -recursive

-Make the libraries and examples running:
+Make the libraries and examples by running:

     make